Leucine Increases IGF-1 in Muscle

 Blood samples were obtained pre-exercise and at 2 and 6 hours post-exercise.
 Muscle biopsies were also obtained pre-exercise and at 2 and 6 hours post-exercise

-At the end of the study, supplementation did not induce increases in serum IGF-1; however, skeletal muscle IGF-1 concentrations were significantly increased at 2 and 6 hours post-exercise in response to the leucine supplementation.
+As a result the end of the study, supplementation did not induce increases in serum IGF-1; however, skeletal muscle IGF-1 concentrations were significantly increased at 2 and 6 hours post-exercise in response to the leucine supplementation.

-Leucine Increases Muscle IGF-1 levels and can provide potent anabolic effects when taken after training.
+It Increases Muscle IGF-1 levels and can provide potent anabolic effects when taken after training.

 3 grams of L-Leucine seems to be the optimal dose.